 “The Log Cabin Ski Trails are established as Recreation Trails under the Forest and Range Practices of B.C. with the intent and purpose of non-motorized recreational activities only, unless authorized.
 The trails are managed and maintained by local volunteers under a Partnership Agreement between the Log Cabin Ski Society and Recreation Sites and Trails B.C.

 If you have any questions or require further information on the Log Cabin Ski Trail system please contact the Recreation Sites and Trails Branch office in Terrace, British Columbia at: 250-638-5100 or at RecInfo@gov.bc.ca .”

-– Always ride sober.
-Snowmobiling in the mountains can be great fun, but requires full attention and quick reactions to avoid dangerous situations, so encourage your group to practice zero tolerance on drinking and riding.
+- Always ride sober – Snowmobiling in the mountains can be great fun, but requires full attention and quick reactions to avoid dangerous situations, so encourage your group to always practice zero tolerance on drugs and alcohol while riding.

-– Respect the environment.
-In such a harsh climate, life is fragile.
+- Respect the environment – In such a harsh climate, life is fragile.
 Please minimize environmental damage, leave the wildlife alone, and leave tracks not trash.
-If you had room to pack it in you have room to pack it out.

 - Be prepared for extreme and fast changing weather conditions.

-– Always carry some basic food and supplies in case of a break down or injury.
+- Always carry some basic supplies and equipment in case of a break down or injury.

 - Always be avalanche aware and prepared, and don’t bring anyone who isn’t.

 - Learn how to quickly identify high risk avalanche areas, and check snow conditions regularly.

 - Always carry proper avalanche gear, and know how to use it.
 Practice with your equipment regularly so you’re comfortable with it and can put it to work quickly and efficiently when needed.